Skip to main content

 What if we could do more with that?
 I started feeding Claude prompts for image generation through Gemini, just to see what would come back.
 Within hours I wasn't making images for a blog post anymore.
 I was building a world.

 Each image suggested the next one.
 The colour palette kept converging on warm ambers and muted greens.
 Compositions gravitated toward that Wes Anderson symmetry, that centred framing where everything feels simultaneously precise and playful.
 By Wednesday evening I was supposed to have stopped working.
-Instead I was deep into what was rapidly becoming the entire visual identity of Askara.
+Instead I was deep into what was rapidly becoming the entire visual identity of Askara Solutions.
 Thursday the same.
 Friday too.
 Even the last minutes before sleep, lying in bed with my phone, generating one more image because the previous one had sparked something I couldn't let go of.

 The same obsessive energy I described last week with Conrad's skill files, just pointed at a completely different canvas.